 Sustainable Design Practices:

-1) Certified Organic Cotton
+1) Certified Organic Textiles

 All organic cotton fabrics used for production are certified by the Global Organic Textile Standard.
 By using certified organic cotton, we are reducing the risk of toxins from fertilizers and pesticides from harming cotton farmers, and being emitted into the atmosphere.

-2) Recycled/Upcycled Fabrics
+2) Recycled/Upcycled Textiles

 Recycled fabrics refers to post-consumer waste, or unwanted clothing.
 The term "Upcycled" is used when old garments have been repurposed into new clothing.
 By using these fabrics, we are giving new life to old clothing.
 According to the Textile Waste Diversion, every pound of clothing that is reused saves approximately 3-4lbs of CO2 from being emitted into the atmosphere.